 Provide a narrative description of the measure numerator and denominator.
-(500 character limit)

 Is this a National Quality Forum (NQF)-endorsed measure?
-Yes No If yes, provide 4-digit ID number: If no, check Not Applicable Is the NQF-endorsed measure used without modification to the measure specification?
-Yes No Not Applicable
+Yes No If yes, provide the 4-digit ID number: If yes, did the issuer modify the NQF-endorsed measure specification?
+Yes No

-24b.
-Describe how [Measure 2b] supports the tracking of performance related to [Goal 2].
+25q.
+Describe how Measure 2b supports the tracking of performance related to Goal 2.